deso-protocol/core/README.md

 self-contained service.
 This allows exchanges to integrate DeSo without having to run the unnecessary services associated with serving bitclout.com.

-For more information on the DeSo Rosetta API, see our deso-rosetta repo here:
+For more information on the DeSo Rosetta API, see our rosetta-deso repo here:
 * **[https://github.com/deso-protocol/rosetta-deso](https://github.com/deso-protocol/rosetta-deso)**

 ## Example 3: A MongoDB Data Dumper